 River City Cafe is located on the west side of the campus.
-A variety of food service is available Tuesday through Friday, 7:00 a.m.-1:30 p.m., including sandwiches, salads, and cafeteria-style hot breakfast and lunch.
+A variety of food service is available Monday through Friday, 7 a.m. - 9 a.m. and 11 a.m. - 1 p.m., including sandwiches, salads, and cafeteria-style hot breakfast and lunch.
 Every Thursday, Miss Alice makes her famous red beans and rice with turnip greens and cornbread, a New Orleans classic.